Why Buy a Humidifier?

 When considering effectiveness, it is important to look at output strength, capacity, and duration.

-Output strength is a measure of its ability to raise and maintain humidity levels in a given space.
-You may not need a product with the highest output strength if your goal is to provide extra moisture to the air surrounding a crib.
-Some products can be too powerful for very small spaces.
-On the other hand, a product with weak output strength is much less likely to be able to compensate for periods of extremely dry air or to provide adequate and consistent humidity to a larger area.Capacity
+Output strength is a measure of the ability to raise and maintain humidity levels in a given space.
+You may not need a product with the highest output strength if your goal is to provide extra moisture to the air surrounding the crib.
+Some products can be too powerful for small spaces.
+On the other hand, a unit with weak output strength is unlikely to be able to compensate for periods of extremely dry air or provide adequate and consistent humidity to a larger area.

 Tank capacity becomes very important if you are operating it over extended time periods such as throughout the night.
 A product with a small tank capacity will require extra footwork for refillings.
 For continuous operation, large tank capacities are ideal.

 Ease of Use

-Features are any extra perk that might come along with the basic functionality.
-Through testing, we found some features to be essential and some to be just "nice to have."
+Features are extra perks in addition to the primary function.
+Through testing, we determined that some features are essential and some just "nice to have."
 Features that give you control over moisture output are essential.
-If you are planning to use a product in different seasons over a wide temperature range, you will need the ability to control the amount of humidity it puts into the air.
-The products in our testing group offered this feature through continuously variable mist adjusting knobs, fan speed, and even through the ability to self-monitor and maintain a specific humidity level using an internal hygrometer.Features such as a night light, a warm mist option, and auto shut-off timers fell into the "nice to have" category.
-These features can make life more comfortable and do add value, but they may not be a necessity.
-We also encountered some features of questionable benefit in our testing.
-For example, we couldn't find any scientifically-proven function to the Optimus U-31002's permanent ceramic filter, and we were also uncertain about the effectiveness of the UV light in the Honeywell 350.
+If you plan to use a product over different seasons and a wide temperature range, you'll need the ability to control the humidity level in the air.
+The products in our test group offer this through variable mist adjusting knobs, fan speed, and the ability to self-monitor and maintain a specific humidity level using an internal hygrometer.
+The Air Innovations MH901D comes with a programmable humidity level to help keep a constant level in the room.

 Extra Features and Modes to Consider